one-ware/one-ware.com/docs/one-ai/01-getting-started/01-getting-started.md

 You can find more information about running an ONNX model in OneWare Studio [here](/docs/one-ai/getting-started/using-models).

-## 12. Examples
+## 12. Where to go next
-Check out our examples like:
+We have a growing list of guides and tutorials on our website to help you become an expert in ONE AI.
+If you are interested in a specific topic, you can check out the other articles in the getting started section.
+You might also be interested in typical [use cases](/docs/one-ai/use-cases/) for ONE AI, but you can also use ONE AI for many tasks beyond what is listed there.

+We also have a list of demos, that teach you how to use ONE AI to solve a specific task:
 1. [A quality control of potato chips](/docs/one-ai/tutorials/potato-chip-demo)
 2. [A detection of handwritten digits](/docs/one-ai/tutorials/handwritten-digits-demo)
 3. [An object detection of dice](/docs/one-ai/tutorials/dice-demo)

-If you have any questions: Don't hesitate to ask our team for help via mail: support@one-ware.com or you can ask in our [Discord for ONE WARE Studio and ONE AI](https://discord.com/invite/NCN9VAh).
-This helps us as well, because we then know what tutorials we can do next.
+Don't hesitate to ask our team for help if you have any questions.
+You can reach us via mail at support@one-ware.com or you can join our [Discord Server for ONE WARE Studio and ONE AI](https://discord.com/invite/NCN9VAh).
+Your feedback is appreciated and helps us to decide which features and tutorials we should work on next.